Usage-Based Insurance [How to Save with UBI]

 Car payments, bills, mortgages, and loans.
 Let’s face it — drivers are looking for financial relief anywhere they can find it.
 And as the American household debt continues to soar – now at a record $13.95 trillion – every chance to cut costs helps, and every dollar saved matters.

-So when car insurance companies advertise the chance to reduce your rates by as much as 30, 40, or 50 percent, you can’t blame drivers for being intrigued.
+So when you’re looking for cheap auto insurance and several providers are advertising that you can slash your rates by as much as 30, 40, or 50% . . . it’s only natural for you to want to check it out.
 Hence, the increasing popularity of telematics and usage-based insurance, or UBI.

 Known as a form of insurance that tracks your mileage and driving behaviors, UBI is growing steadily — not only in the number of drivers signing up, but also in the number of companies offering programs.

 With a growing number of programs, consumers are faced with seemingly endless options.
-It’s important for drivers who are interested in UBI to get all of the facts, beginning with who offers usage-based insurance, what those programs will do to their rates, and what exactly those devices will be tracking.
+It’s important for drivers who are interested in UBI to get all of the facts, beginning with who offers usage-based insurance, what a usage-based insurance program will do to their rates, and what exactly those devices will be tracking.

 Which companies use telematics and usage-based insurance?